David Azrieli

 David Joshua Azrieli (דוד יהושע עזריאלי; 10 May 1922 - 9 July 2014) was an Israeli-Canadian tycoon, real estate developer, architect, and philanthropist.
+He was a “devoted zionist”, serving as the National President of the Canadian Zionist Federation in the 1980s.
 With an estimated net worth of in March 2013, he was ranked by Forbes as the ninth-wealthiest Canadian and the 401st wealthiest person overall.

 In 1989, he founded the philanthropic Azrieli Foundation, to which he bequeathed the bulk of his estate upon his death in 2014.

 Biography

 Azrieli was born into a family of Ashkenazi Jews in the town of Maków Mazowiecki, in what was then the Second Polish Republic.
 Following the outbreak of World War II, he fled from the German-led invasion of Poland and took refuge in the Soviet Union for a brief period.
 By late 1942, he had arrived in the British Mandate for Palestine, having been smuggled along with a weapons shipment concealed in coffins for the Yishuv.
 By 1945, except for one of his brothers, Azrieli's entire family had been murdered in the Holocaust throughout German-occupied Europe.

 Between 1943 and 1946, Azrieli studied architecture at the Technion – Israel Institute of Technology in the city of Haifa, but did not complete his degree.
 He subsequently enlisted with the 7th Brigade of the Haganah and fought in the 1948 Arab–Israeli War.
 In 1954, he immigrated to Canada from Israel, settling down in the city of Montreal.
 In Canada, he reconnected with a few of his first cousins who had also survived the Holocaust and fled from Europe, including Henia Azrieli Rosenfeld.
 He routinely came for Shabbat dinner to Henia’s home while working and studying.

 In Montreal, Azrieli enrolled at the Thomas More Institute (now part of Bishop's University), where he completed a Bachelor of Arts in 1956.
 At the age of 75, he earned a Masters of Architecture from Carleton University in the city of Ottawa.

 In 1957, he married Stephanie Lefcort.
 They have four children: Rafael, Sharon, Naomi, and Danna.
 For the last ten years of his life, Azrieli and his wife resided in the Israeli city of Herzliya for five months per year and in the Canadian city of Westmount for the rest of the year.
 On July 9, 2014, he died at the age of 92 in his lakeside house at Ivry-sur-le-Lac.